 Are the very systems that are supposed to dispose of cellular waste making it worse?
+Are you looking to learn about how to fix a garbage disposal?
 A study at Yale University in New Haven, Connecticut, thinks that might be the case in terms of lysosomes and the amyloid plaques that are believed to cause Alzheimer's disease.
 The study, published in the Proceedings of the National Academy of Sciences and reported in Medical News Today, refutes the idea that massive accumulations of lysosomes surrounding beta-amyloid deposits in the brains of people with Alzheimer's disease are helping to degrade and remove the faulty protein.
 Instead, say the Yale researchers, the lysosomes are making it worse (http://www.medicalnewstoday.com/articles/296207.php).

 According to the National Center for Biotechnology Information of the national Institutes of Health, lysosomes are "membrane-enclosed organelles that contain an array of enzymes capable of breaking down all types of biological polymers - proteins, nucleic acids, carbohydrates, and lipids."
 Functioning as the cell's digestive system, lysosomes degrade material taken up from outside the cell and digest obsolete components of the cell (http://www.ncbi.nlm.nih.gov/books/NBK9953/).

 Alzheimer's disease, the most common form of dementia,affects the part of the brain that controls thought, memory and language.
 Affecting as many as 5 million Americans aged 65 years or older in 2013, it could rise to 13.8 million by 2050, according to the Centers for Disease Control.
 The Yale team's discovery could lead to new types of treatment that correct the faulty lysosomes, enabling them to do their job properly, clear away the beta-amyloid and keep it from clogging the brain.